BDC Hamburger Icon

 Open row

-Every business has operating expenses — that is, the costs of running the business — and they usually take two forms: fixed expenses and variable expenses.
-Understanding the difference between the two gives you a clearer picture of not just where your money is going but also how each expense impacts your company.
-Below, get examples of each type and find out how your business can save on both.
+Every business has operating expenses — that is, the costs of running the business.
+These expenses can generally be classified in two ways: Fixed expenses and variable expenses.
+Understanding the difference between fixed and variable expenses gives you a clearer picture of not just where your money is going but also how each expense impacts your company and how much revenue you need to make a profit.
+See examples of each cost type and find out how your business can save on both.

 Editor’s note: Need accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.